-Represents cumulative foreign currency translation adjustment related to the impairment of our Argentine investments in 2006, liability established at that time.
+All amounts are net of income tax, if subject to tax, and exclude noncontrolling interests.
+Represents cumulative foreign currency translation adjustment related to the impairment of our Argentine investments in 2006, which is substantially offset by an accrued liability established at that time.
 We provide additional information about these investments in Note 4.
+(1) (2)